criticalml-uw/DeepMASH/README.md

-# DeepNASH

-A Competing Risk Neural Network Model For Forecasting MASH Patient Trajectories on the Liver Transplant Waitlist
+# Forecasting MASH Patient Trajectories on the Liver Transplant Waitlist using a Neural Network-based Competing Risk Analysis

 ## Model description